 These plants come in different shapes, sizes and colors, including a range of different flower types.
 They are versatile and easy to care for.
 Clematis, also known as the “Queen of the climbers”, is without a doubt one of the most popular garden plants.
 Its flexible and flowering stems provide exciting effects in the garden, creating a glorious experience all season long.

 The genus name has Greek origin and means “climbing plant”.

 Interesting facts about Clematis

 Clematis doesn’t have the advantage of tendrils or aerial rootlets to climb vertically.
-Instead of that, their leaf stems reach out for objects, such as wood or metal, to wrap around.
-These leaf stems are relatively short so anything that’s more than about 0,6 cm (1/4-inch) in diameter is too wide for the leaf stem to twist around.
+Instead of that, their leaf stems reach out for objects such as wood or metal to wrap around.
+These leaf stems are relatively short so anything that’s more than about 1/4-inch (0,6 cm) in diameter is too wide for the leaf stem to twist around.

 All parts of the plant are toxic.
-Clematis contains toxic called “anemonin”, which affects pets and humans both and can cause dermatitis in some cases.
+Clematis contains a toxic called “anemonin” that affects both pets and humans and can cause dermatitis in some cases.

 Benefits and Uses

 Clematis Ligusticifolia, also known as Pepper vine, was used as a black pepper substitute when black pepper was very expensive.